devgateway/www.developmentgateway.org/_posts/2014-09-30-me-tech-recap.md

 created: 1412098644
 old_path: news/me-tech-recap
 title: M&E Tech Recap
-lede: Last week, Development Gateway participated in the M&amp;E Tech Conference – moderating two panels and participating in a hands-on session.
+excerpt: Last week, Development Gateway participated in the M&amp;E Tech Conference – moderating two panels and participating in a hands-on session.
 Below are highlights from each:How Can We Leverage Open Data to Enhance Results?DG’s Senior Director of Operations and Co-Executive Director of AidData Nancy McGuire Choi spearheaded